 - 1 ½ to 2 tsp dried chipotle flakes

 - 1 tsp smoked paprika

-- Preheat oven to 400 degrees F. Arrange purple sweet potato and onion in a single layer on a baking sheet.
-Bake for 20 minutes; then flip the potatoes, and bake for another 10 to 15 minutes or until sweet potato can be pierced with a fork.
+- Preheat oven to 400 degrees F. Arrange purple sweet potato and onion in a single layer on a parchment-lined baking sheet.
+Bake for 20 minutes, flip the potatoes, and bake for another 10 to 15 minutes or until the sweet potatoes are easily pierced with a fork.

-- Transfer the baked sweet potato and onion to the bowl of a food processor.
+- Transfer the onion and sweet potatoes to the bowl of a large food processor.
 Add the tahini, lemon juice, chipotle, smoked paprika and salt.
-Process until chopped and chunky.
+Process until chunky.

 - With the processor running, drizzle a few tablespoons of water through the feed tube.
-Check the consistency, and add more water if needed.
-Taste and adjust salt and spice as desired.
+Check the consistency, and add more water or tahini if desired.
+Taste and adjust seasoning.